qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/vector.rst

      selected_fid.append(feature.id())
      break

- # Add this features to the selected list
+ # Add these features to the selected list
  layer.select(selected_fid)

 To clear the selection: